Robert J. Schneider

 Lana said, "Michael told me that he was born in Oregon, not California."

 Eda shrugged her shoulders.
 "I never quite understood that story.
-Something about Kay wanting to drive up the coast to Oregon for a few days.
+Something about Kay wanting to drive them up the coast to Oregon for a few days.
 You know, a short vacation before the birth.
 They mis-timed Michael's coming or Maureen want into labor early."

 Eda said, "Actually I think they stayed in Oregon for about two weeks, then they returned to Los Angeles where they all lived together until Tony was set free."